Skip to main content

 export ROS_MASTER_URI=http://<your QTrobot serial>:11311 # e.g. http://QTRD000100.local:1131

-To apply this configuration run this command:
+• To apply these changes, run the following command:

 source ~/.bash_aliases

-Step 2.
 Test your setup

 rostopic list